RaviTambade/TAP/notes/bootcamp.md

 ### 💬 Final Mentor Words

-> “Don’t just attend a bootcamp.
+> “Don’t just attend a TAP.
 Live it.”
 > Here, every class is a **standup**, every project is a **sprint**, and every mistake is a **lesson**.

 This is not a course.
 It’s a **career accelerator**.